Emma Reynolds: Personal life

 Reynolds enjoys running and used to play football.
 She also enjoys pubs and going to the cinema.

 Reynolds married solicitor Richard Stevens in April 2016.
 They had their first son on 14 April 2017 and their second in May 2019.

+Political positions

+Reynolds is former Treasurer of the All-Party Parliamentary China Group and Vice Chair for the All-Party Parliamentary Group for British Sikhs, as well as Secretary of the All-Party Parliamentary Group on Human Trafficking.
+She is also a long-term member of Labour Friends of Israel [LFI].
+In the past, she has accepted donations from LFI.